 Panel Discussions and Guest Speakers:

 The KBEI frequently hosts guest speakers, panel discussions, and lecture series on ethics that are open to the public.
+The 2022 speaker will be Dr. Michele Harper.
 Check our Upcoming Events to learn more.

 The Barry Castro Business Ethics Lecture: